dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Azure DevOps/Azure DevOps.md

 DevOps supports both centralized and distributed management of code
 [Centralized vs. Distributed Source Control](Centralized%20vs.%20Distributed%20Source%20Control.md)

+DevOps Continuous Assurance is a set of tools for configuration management for DevOps projects
+These tools are used to track drifts in the security of the configurations used in apps

 ### Azure DevTest Lab

 Provides the ability to create VMs with any OS and any artifacts that can be used for testing and development